Bush Regeneration and Bushcare

 Since then the area has been left to naturally regenerate.
 There are massive weed plumes along the creekline but also enough native flora to support a diverse range of fauna.

-We are starting a volunteer group that will meet monthly to follow up and continue the work already done.
-The volunteer group meets the first Tuesday of every month 10am-12pm.
+We run a volunteer group that meets the first Tuesday of every month 10am-12pm.
 If you are interested in getting involved then send an enquiry through our contact form.

 For more info: